LASSO risk and phase transition under dependence: Introduction

 \subsection{Approximate Message Passing}

-Our analysis is based on the asymptotic study of mean squared error (MSE) of the LASSO estimator, i.e. the quantity $\|\hat{\bbeta}(\lambda)-\bbeta_0\|^2/p$, in the large system limit $n,p\rightarrow\infty$ with $n/p=\delta$ fixed.
+Our analysis is based on the asymptotic study of mean squared error (MSE) of the LASSO estimator, i.e. the quantity $\|\hat{\bbeta}(\lambda)-\bbeta_0\|^2/p$, in the large system limit $n,p\rightarrow\infty$ with $n/p=\delta\in [0,\infty)$ fixed.
 We derive the asymptotic MSE through the analysis of an efficient iterative algorithm first proposed by \cite{dmm2009} called approximate message passing (AMP) algorithm.
 The AMP algorithms can be considered as quadratic approximations of loopy belief propagation algorithms on the dense factor graph corresponding to the LASSO model.
 A striking property of AMP algorithms is that their high-dimensional per-iteration behavior can be characterized by a one-dimensional recursion termed $state~evolution$.
 The AMP's state evolution was first conjectured in \cite{dmm2009} and subsequently proved rigorously in \cite{bm2011} for i.i.d.
 Gaussian matrices.
 This result was extended to i.i.d. non-Gaussian matrices in \cite{bayati2015} under certain regularity conditions. \cite{10.1093/imaiai/iat004} further extended the AMP's state evolution to independent but non-identical Gaussian matrices.
 But there remains the important question of how AMP behaves with non-independent matrices.

 In this paper, we establish the AMP's state evolution for non-independent Gaussian matrices whose fixed points are consistent with the replica prediction derived in \cite{Montanari}.
 On the basis of this result, we first derive the MSE for AMP estimators using the fixed points of state evolution, then we obtain the MSE for LASSO by proving that, in the large system limits, the AMP algorithm converges to the LASSO optimum after enough iterations.
 Our analysis strategy is similar to the one used in \cite{BayatiM12} for i.i.d.
 Gaussian matrices.
 However, our main result cannot be seen as a straightforward extension of the ones in \cite{BayatiM12}.
-In particular, the proofs of some results for non-independent case are much more complicated than for i.i.d. case, and our proof techniques are hence of independent interest, see e.g. the proof of Lemma 1 for the concavity and strict increasing of $\psi$ function defined in (\ref{taut}).
+In particular, the proofs of some results for non-independent case are much more complicated than for i.i.d. case, and our proof techniques are hence of independent interest, see e.g. the proof of Lemma 1 for the concavity and strict increasing of $\psi$ function defined in (\ref{taut}), the proof of Theorem {\ref{thm2}} for deriving the phase transition curve, and the proof of Lemmas \ref{csparsity} and \ref{lm1.2} for the structural property of LASSO under dependent designs.